 - Session 2: March 11, 2020 & March 25, 2020 from 7-9 p.m.

-Recycle right by bringing electronics, glass, and bulk paper to Riverton City's recycling event in May.
-Date, time and location information will be posted on the city website.
+Recycle right by bringing electronics, glass, cardboard and bulk paper (for shredding) to Riverton City's recycling event.

 Pick up a free set of sprinkler catch cups at the Parks and Recreation window at City Hall and run a performance test on your yard irrigation system.
 Make adjustments to conserve water.